johnverbiest/Blog/_posts/2019-09-11-azure-memory-dump-analysis.md

 Everything above was before I've discovered MEX.
 With MEX it was much easier to get the data I've wanted.
 Mex adds a lot of missing functionality to debug .net code.
 Loading can be done by doing ```.load C:\windbg\x86\mex.dll``` or wherever you have installed mex into.
 A quick overview of its features:

 ## !aspxpagesext
-This awesome call gives you insights of all ASPX request the server was doing at the time of the
+This awesome call gives you insights of all ASPX requests the server was doing at the time of the memory dump.
 ```
    Address  Completed Timeout Time (secs) ThreadId ReturnCode Verb Url
    06ce6788       yes   19200                             302 GET  <Url>